ngshihaw-oppstar/d3/README.md

-# Day 1 - Hello, world
+# Day 3 - Working with a Hard IP
 ## Assignment instructions
-Open `hello-world.py` and modify it according to the instructions.

 ## Submitting the assignment
 - Click "Fork" (upper right, above "Add file" and "Code")